You are being redirected to a site that is not operated by SAG-AFTRA. Please click OK to continue.

 • Choreographers and assistant choreographers are covered for purposes of health and retirement contributions only.

-• This agreement does not include background performers or instrumental musicians.
+• This agreement does not include instrumental musicians.

 Prior to auditions, prior to casting, prior to production, to use a SAG-AFTRA member in a music video, a SAG-AFTRA signatory must be attached to the project.
 The signatory is generally the owner of the material being produced and will remain financially responsible for any future obligations under the Music Video Agreement.